ArifAhmadThalha/digital-badge-system-take-home-challange/README.md

 ---

-## 🌐 System Overview
+## 📝 Project Overview

-- **Backend**: FastAPI, tracks achievements and progress via REST API.
-- **Frontend**: Vue 3 + Vuetify, interactive UI to navigate pages and earn achievements.
+- **Backend**: the backend provides a RESTful API to manage user achievements.
+It uses in-memory mock data to simulate users, achievements, and progress — meaning data is not stored permanently in a database but reset when the server restarts.
+This approach simplifies development and testing while demonstrating core logic such as:
+    - Incrementing progress toward achievements
+    - Marking achievements as earned
+    - Returning user-specific achievement status
+- **Frontend**: Developed using Vue 3 with Vuetify for UI components.
+The frontend connects to the backend to dynamically fetch and display achievements.
+Users can navigate between four main pages — Dashboard, Chat, Feedback, and Post — with each visit tracked for achievement progress.
+A dedicated Achievement page visually displays earned and unearned achievements using icons, progress bars, and celebratory popups when one is unlocked.
-- **Store**: Pinia used for tracking earned achievements and showing popups.
+- **Store**: Uses **Pinia** for global state management to track earned achievements and trigger pop-up notifications when new ones are unlocked.
+- **Logic**:
+  - Earn achievements for:
+    - Posting 5 times
+    - Giving feedback
+    - Toggling settings
+    - Visiting various pages (Dashboard, Chat, Post, Feedback)
+    - Engaging with other users (e.g., sending messages)

 ---